Black Coalition for Safe Motherhood – BCFSM™

 When Kimberly met Leslie Farrington in 2018, Dr. Farrington shared her plan to spread the message of Black Maternal Healthcare Advocacy and Support nationwide.
 As she learned about racial disparities in health outcomes, Kimberly began to share Dr. Farrington’s vision and passion.
-Now, with her youngest child starting her sophomore year of college, Kimberly believes it is time to put her own personal birth stories, her life experience, and education to use for the cause of birth justice in the Black community.
+Kimberly believes it is time to put her own personal birth stories, her life experience, and education to use for the cause of birth justice in the Black community.
 Kimberly is committed to fulfilling the mission of BCFSM and serves as Secretary on the Board.

-Nyia Martin is currently a Senior at University of Maryland, Baltimore County, pursuing an undergraduate degree in Biology with a minor in Gender and Women’s Studies.
+Nyia Martin is a recent graduate of the University of Maryland, Baltimore County, pursuing a career in Midwifery.
 She’s always been interested in the woman’s body, and initially thought she wanted to be an OB/GYN.
 Upon research into Black mortality and morbidity for a class, Nyia realized that this was a subject she wanted to do more extensive research on, and eventually got into contact with Nubia Martin, Founder and President of Birth from the Earth.
 Nyia became an intern under Nubia, shadowing her during workshops and events.
 Through this experience, she knew this is the work she was meant for, and changed her path from OB/GYN to midwifery.
 As a member of the BCFSM board Nyia completed ACTT Workshop Facilitator training and is committed to spreading the ACTT Curriculum in her community.